symfony-si/symfony.si/README.md

 php app/console doctrine:fixtures:load
 ```

-Documentation is built using [Sphinx](http://sphinx-doc.org).
+After this you should get a working symfony.si website on your local computer.
+Documentation section (doc folder in the root of application)
+is mainly built with [Sphinx](http://sphinx-doc.org).
+Building documentation requires python Docutils and Sphinx installed and is not needed
+for your installation.
 For building documentation locally use the following procedure:

 ```bash
 git clone git://github.com/symfony-si/symfony-docs-sl.git doc/sources